jimballl/JobFinderDB-Website/README.md

 #### Running the Server

 Run the backend by running `python3 backend/Server.py` or `python backend/Server.py`.
-You should see the message "Server is running on port 5000" in the console.
+You should see a message similar to "Server is running on port 5000" in the console.

 If you see any missing installation, use pip to install any of them.
 Examples include (`pip install Flask`, `pip install flask_cors`, `pip install python-dotenv`)

 #### Running the Frontend

 Navigate to the `frontend/HTML/index.html` and run the Live Server extension in VSCode (bottom right of VSCode).
+A browser window should automatically pull up under `localhost:5500/frontend/HTML/`.
+If not, then type it into your browser search bar while Live Server is running.

-Alternatively you could try running `python -m http.server` in `frontend/HTML`, but the resulting UI may be off.
+Alternatively, you could try running `python -m http.server` in `frontend/HTML`, but the resulting UI may be off.

 Then, enter `localhost:8000` into the address bar of your browser.